-Osteoporosis is a condition which causes thinning of bones, making them easier to fracture.
+Osteoporosis is a condition that causes thinning of bones, making them more prone to breakage.

 What causes osteoporosis?

 A lack of dietary calcium can increase the risk of osteoporosis in men, women and children.
 Postmenopausal women are most at risk of osteoporosis due to the drop in oestrogen they experience, which normally protects bone density.